hft-app/native/Readme.md

 - [ ] Make scrapers more error resistant & improve code style
 - [ ] Some mo tests! most important for components and scrapers
 - [ ] Event export to calendar/ics
-- [ ] Summary of licenses used in 3th-party-libs
+- [x] Summary of licenses used in 3th-party-libs
+- [ ] Licenses for cordova build
 - [ ] Move this section to separate issues
 - [ ] Improve Readme
 - [ ] i18n for tips and menu